adfinis/ember-simple-auth-oidc/README.md

 }
 ```

-The `OIDCAdapter` already handles unauthorized requests and performs an
+Both the `OIDCJSONAPIAdapter` and `OIDCRESTAdapter` already handle unauthorized
-invalidation of the session which also remembers your visited URL.
-If you want
+requests and perform an invalidation of the session, which also remembers your
-this behaviour for other request services as well, you can use the
+visited URL.
+If you want this behaviour for other request services as well, you
-`handleUnauthorized` function.
-The following snippet shows an example
+can use the `handleUnauthorized` function.
+The following snippet shows an
-`ember-apollo-client` afterware (error handling) implementation:
+example `ember-apollo-client` afterware (error handling) implementation:

 ```js
 // app/services/apollo.js